Blending adversarial training and representation-conditional purification via aggregation improves adversarial robustness: Related work

 \section{Related work}

 \paragraph{\textit{Adversarial training} as a defence}

 The idea of training a model on adversarially-generated examples as a way to make it more robust can be traced back to the very beginning of research in the area.
-The seminal \cite{Szegedy2014Intriguing} proposes to perform training on a mixed collection of \textit{clean} and adversarial data, generated beforehand.
+In their seminal work, \citet{Szegedy2014Intriguing} propose to perform training on a mixed collection of \textit{clean} and adversarial data, generated beforehand.